 Being in an accident is stressful enough without having to deal with insurance company negotiations while trying to get your life back to normal.
-An experienced car accident lawyer will be able to guide you through the process and give you the best chance at getting the relief you deserve.
+An experienced California car accident lawyer will be able to guide you through the process and give you the best chance at getting the relief you deserve.

 If you are in a car accident in California and you sustain damages to yourself or your property, you may receive compensation for both personal and property damage.

 Relief for personal damage may include medical expenses, physical therapy or rehabilitation, and lost wages if you are unable to work.
 When injuries are severe, it is not enough to just have your bills paid.
 Those are bills you would not have had if you had not been in a car accident.
 The associated pain and stress is also something you would not have had.
 So you may also be entitled to compensation for pain and suffering.

 Compensation for property damage can cover vehicle repairs or the cost of the vehicle if it is a complete loss.
 You may have also had valuable items in the vehicle such as laptops, glasses, or other breakable items.
 It would be unfair for you to have to cover the replacement costs of these items.

 Your best bet to get the maximum amount of compensation for your car accident is to hire a professional personal injury attorney.
 If cost is a concern, you may be asking, How much do car accident lawyers charge?

 In a contingency fee arrangement, you do not pay hourly fees or have to worry about making payments while your case is being litigated.
 Payment for legal services is issued as a percentage of the money awarded after the case is closed.
 If the case is settled out of court, the contingency fees and other expenses will be paid out of the settlement.
 If the case goes to trial and the jury awards you money, the legal fees will come out of the jury award.

 A contingency fee is based on a number of factors relating to the nature of your car accident case.
 Each accident is unique.
-When determining the answer to the question, How much do car accident lawyers charge for contingency? some factors include:
+When determining the answer to the question, How much do car accident lawyers charge for contingency?

 No two car accidents are exactly the same and neither is the strategy to get you the relief you need.
 An attorney-client relationship is not established until contingency fees are agreed upon by both you and your attorney.